Rise & Fall of Unified District Information System for Education (UDISE): The Untold Story (1994 to 2017)

 It was expected that sample checking of UDISE+ data across the Country by an independent agency will soon be initiated but the task of checking data is assigned to officers who are part of the System?
 Is this third-party verification?
 But, first let us wait for the full 2018-19 data, which is already late by more than twenty-four months as most of the states have missed the deadline i.e. 29th July 2019.

-Preparation for U-DISE 2019-20 is supposed to be started in September 2019; do states and districts are left with enough time to utilize and analyze UDISE+ 2018-19 data?
+Preparation for U-DISE 2019-20 is supposed to be started in September 2019; do states and districts are left with enough time to utilize and analyse UDISE+ 2018-19 data?
 Even if the 2018-19 data is populated in 2019-20 UDISE+, the same is not expected to be updated from the schools because of which it will be impossible for U-DISE+ to become real-time data in the real sense.

 In the process which is now been adopted, there is no data of reference (like 30th September), it is said that since it is real-time data, no date of reference is required?
 This is a departure from being followed over the last more than 50 years.
 Was it recommended by Experts or recommended by a committee headed by an expert, were the states taken into confidence, or was just decided by some individuals without knowing its implications?